Turning to Crime

-Turning to Crime is the twenty-second studio album by British rock band Deep Purple, released on 26 November 2021.
-It is composed entirely of covers, and is the last Deep Purple album to feature guitarist Steve Morse before he left the band in July 2022.
+Turning to Crime is the twenty-second album by English rock band Deep Purple.
+Released on 26 November 2021, it is composed entirely of covers, and is the last Deep Purple album to feature guitarist Steve Morse before he left the band in July 2022.

 Background and recording

-Turning to Crime was created following a suggestion by Bob Ezrin, who has been Deep Purple's producer since 2013.
+Turning to Crime was created following a suggestion by Bob Ezrin, Deep Purple's producer since 2013.
 Released about fifteen months after Whoosh!, this marked the first time since 1975's Come Taste the Band that Deep Purple had released a new studio album just one year after their previous one.

-The track The Battle of New Orleans marks the first time Roger Glover has performed vocals of any kind on a Deep Purple studio recording.

-A 13th Track (I'm a) Road Runner was released as a download for describers on October 6th, 2021 and later on the Limited Edition 5×12″ Vinyl Box Set, as the b'side of 7 and 7 is.
+A 13th Track "(I'm a) Road Runner" was released as a download for subscribers on October 6, 2021, and later on the Limited Edition 5×12″ Vinyl Box Set, as the B-side of "7 and 7 Is".